Five techniques

-The five techniques, also known as deep interrogation, are a group of interrogation methods developed by the United Kingdom during the 20th century.
-Originally developed by British forces in a variety of 20th-century conflicts, they are most notable for being applied to detainees in Northern Ireland during the Troubles.
-The five collective methods are prolonged wall-standing, hooding, subjection to noise, deprivation of sleep, and deprivation of food and drink.
+The five techniques, also known as deep interrogation, were a group of interrogation methods developed by the United Kingdom during the 20th century and are currently regarded as a form of torture.
+They are most notable for being applied to detainees in Northern Ireland during the Troubles.

-They were first used in Northern Ireland in 1971 as part of Operation Demetrius – the mass arrest and internment of people suspected of involvement with the Provisional Irish Republican Army (IRA).
-Out of those arrested, fourteen were subjected to a programme of "deep interrogation" using the five techniques.
-This took place at Shackleton Barracks, a secret interrogation centre in Northern Ireland.
-For seven days, when not being interrogated, the detainees were kept hooded and handcuffed in a cold cell and subjected to a continuous loud hissing noise.
-Here they were forced to stand in a stress position for many hours and were deprived of sleep, food and drink.
-They were also repeatedly beaten, and some reported being kicked in the genitals, having their heads banged against walls and being threatened with injections.
-The effect was prolonged pain, physical and mental exhaustion, severe anxiety, depression, hallucinations, disorientation and repeated loss of consciousness.
-It also resulted in long-term psychological trauma.
-The fourteen became known as "the Hooded Men" and were the only detainees in Northern Ireland subjected to all five techniques together.
-Other detainees were subjected to at least one of the five techniques along with other interrogation methods.
+The five collective methods were prolonged wall-standing, hooding, subjection to noise, deprivation of sleep, and deprivation of food and drink.

+The use of the techniques was controversial, and in 1972 the UK government accepted the findings of an inquiry chaired by Lord Parker, the Lord Chief Justice of England that the techniques were illegal under British and Northern Irish law and issued directives prohibiting their use.

 In 1976, the European Commission of Human Rights ruled that the five techniques amounted to torture.
 The case was then referred to the European Court of Human Rights.
-In 1978 the court ruled that the techniques were "inhuman and degrading" and breached Article 3 of the European Convention on Human Rights, but did not amount to torture.
+In 1978, the court ruled that the techniques were "inhuman and degrading" and breached Article 3 of the European Convention on Human Rights but did not amount to torture.
 In 2014, after new information was uncovered that showed the decision to use the five techniques in Northern Ireland in 1971–1972 had been taken by ministers, the Irish Government asked the European Court of Human Rights to review its judgement.
 In 2018, the Court declined.